 }

-After establishing the connection, the app retrieves the first eight rows from the role table and displays them in the console.
+When the connection is established, your application successfully retrieves the first eight rows from the role table and displays them in the console.

-View the table data in the console app
+View the retrieved data in the console application

 Connect using Server Explorer